ShervanGharibzade/GitPage/README.md

 # biuld with

-html , css , vanilajs.
+html , tailwindcss , vanilajs.